WallStreetMojo

 We need to calculate the capitalization ratio and the interest coverage ratio.

-This example is important because we need to understand as an investor the role of interest coverage on the firm’s long term goals.
-If a firm can have enough cash to pay off the interest of its debt, then it would be in a good stance to advance; otherwise, the firm wouldn’t be able to make substantial improvements in their current standing.
+This example is important because we need to understand the role of interest coverage on the firm's long-term goals as an investor.
+For example, if a firm can have enough cash to pay off the interest of its debt, then it would be in a good stance to advance; otherwise, the firm wouldn't be able to make substantial improvements in its current standing.

 Let’s Calculate the ratios.